asigloo/vue-dynamic-forms/.github/PULL_REQUEST_TEMPLATE.md

-When adding links which point to resources within git repositories, like KEPs or supporting documentation, please reference a specific commit and avoid linking directly to the master branch.
+When adding links which point to resources within git repositories, like KEPs or supporting documentation, please reference a specific commit and avoid linking directly to the main branch.
 This ensures that links reference a specific point in time, rather than a document that may change over time.

 See here for guidance on getting permanent links to files: https://help.github.com/en/articles/getting-permanent-links-to-files